Sterbic/CUES/README.md

 For each simulation, CUES will output the iteration in which each node was infected.

-To test the program after installation run the following command: `./test.sh`
+To test the program after installation run the following command from the root folder: `./test.sh`

 4) Documentation